whitecell-dev/AXIS/README.md

 Welcome to the Python reset.

 Skeptical?
 We are too.
 [Here’s where it breaks (and why we ship anyway).](https://github.com/whitecell-dev/CALYX-PY/blob/main/README.rebuttal.md)

+Wanna laugh?
+Read the 95 theses of CALYX

 Tags: yaml validation LLM reasoning cli minimal